panoply/syncify/readme.md

 # Terser

 The **Terser** option is for minification configuration options.
-Syncify supports minification and compression of Liquid, HTML JSON and also provides handling around Script and Style Transform file types.
+Syncify supports minification and compression of Liquid, HTML JSON and also provides handling around Script and Style transform file types.
 Terse output is core to theme development using Syncify and developers should indeed get into a habit a distributing themes in terse a format.

 ### Does Liquid Minification Matter?